debtcollective/disputes/apps/frontend/docs/GUIDE.md

 ## Advance Customization

-As we are using the [react-jsonschema-form](https://react-jsonschema-form.readthedocs.io/en/latest/) to handle forms all the rules intended to ddeclare schemas will apply, further help related to it can be found within their [advanced customization guide](https://react-jsonschema-form.readthedocs.io/en/latest/advanced-customization/)
+As we are using the [react-jsonschema-form](https://react-jsonschema-form.readthedocs.io/en/latest/) to handle forms all the rules intended to declare schemas will apply, further help related to it can be found within their [advanced customization guide](https://react-jsonschema-form.readthedocs.io/en/latest/advanced-customization/)

 ## Custom Formats